No need for bewilderment in the potato aisle. This easy guide will have you shopping for the right potato for your recipe with confidence.

 Russets are the most common form of American potato.
 Usually, when you mention potatoes to someone they will picture the russet’s brown coloring and oblong shape.
 As a floury potato, it creates that signature fluffiness when cooked.
 Their delicate flavor also goes well with a variety of toppings like ketchup or gravy.

-2. Which Potato Goes With Potato Salad?
+What Potato For Potato Salad?

 Potato salad is a summertime favorite.
 This creamy cold dish is a perfect side at any barbecue.
 I love potato salad made with red potatoes.